Funding Methods

 Cons: Higher fees (usually 3-5%).

-Method 2: Multi-Chain Deposit (NEW - Recommended)
+Method 3: Multi-Chain Deposit

 Polymarket now supports deposits from multiple blockchains with automatic bridging!